Reyer Venezia

 S.S.P.
 Reyer Venezia Mestre, commonly known as Reyer Venezia or simply Reyer, is an Italian professional basketball club that is based in Venice, Veneto.
-The club currently plays in the Lega Basket Serie A (LBA), the highest tier of basketball in Italy, as well as the EuroCup.
+The club currently plays in the Lega Basket Serie A (LBA), the highest tier of basketball in Italy, and in the EuroCup.
 Reyer operates both men's and women's professional teams, both playing in their respective first divisions as of the 2017–18 season.
 The men's team has been crowned the Italian champions four times, as they won the LBA in 1942, 1943, 2017 and 2019.